acl-org/aclpubcheck/README.md

 **Note**: Additional info can be found in the PDF document ``aclpubcheck_additional_info.pdf`` included in this package.

+## Page Numbering

+Typically, the space at the bottom of a paper should be left empty, as page numbers will be added during the watermarking process of the proceedings.
+By default, ACL pubcheck ensures that a margin of approximately 2 cm at the bottom of each page is left blank.
+If any text is detected in this area, such as page numbers mistakenly added, a warning is generated.
+However, if this area must contain information, or if you need to bypass this check for any reason, you can disable it by using the parameter `--disable_bottom_check`.

 ## Online Versions

 If you are having trouble with installing and using the Python toolkit directly, you can use: